 The Mimosa saga: Emmanuelle de Marande Park.

-Podcasts are available in French, on simple download.
+Two versions are available in French, on simple download.

-Free admission, but you can also benefit from a guided tour offered by the Mandelieu Tourist Office.
+Admission is free and free, but you can also benefit from a guided tour offered by the Mandelieu Tourist Office.
 Information from the Travel Advisors.

 Mandelieu-La Napoule cultivates its image as the Capital of Mimosa.